Firearms Range Rules

 - The RSO on duty is in direct charge of the range and all participants at all times.

 - The RSO will immediately correct any person handling a firearm in an unsafe or careless manner.
-They will also inform the CRSO.
-The CRSO can reprimand, suspend, or revoke Approved User status should such conduct warrant it.
+They will also inform the Range Master on duty.
+The Range Master on duty can reprimand, suspend, or revoke SSEC membership status should such conduct warrant it.
+The Range Master on duty has the final word on safety violations and suspensions or revocations resulting from unsafe acts on the range.

 - The CRSO has the final word on safety violations and suspensions or revocations resulting from unsafe acts on the range.